tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 - search-admin (settings)
   Effect is very visible making the site lists narrow.
   Not enabling for now.

-BottomSheets:
-I don't see the need...
-BottomSheet is the "focus".
-If the user decides they want to go 'back' while a BottomSheet is displayed, they should close the BottomSheet first.

 <hr style="border:1px solid blue;">